-Yearly Gynaecological check-ups for every woman in the UK, from adolescence. #checkMEup
+Reduce late diagnosis.
+Yearly Gynaecological check-ups for all women in the UK. #checkMEup

 Many women have lost their lives due to late diagnosis.
 I am lucky to be alive to write this, but what about those who are diagnosed at an even later stage than I was, or those who have a more severe grade of cancer?

 At the moment the only test available for a woman’s reproductive system is cervical screening (smear test) usually carried out by a nurse every 3 years from age 25 to 64.
 This test is very important but more needs to be done as it only tests for abnormal cervical cells that could develop into cervical cancer, which is just 1 out of the 5 gynaecological cancers.